 Income and employment have a great influence on poverty and food security.
+The median household income in Waushara County has consistently been lower than the median household income for Wisconsin.
+The median household income is less than neighboring counties, other than Marquette and Adams Counties.
+Median household income is all the income brought into a household annually by all members of the household including income from social security, investments, retirement, and wages.
+Average annual wage is the average amount someone gets paid for the year to work at a job.
 According to the Wisconsin Department of Workforce Development the average wage for 2009 in Waushara County was \$27,489.
 This is less than the average wage in all of the neighboring counties except Marquette County.
-In 2010, the Federal poverty level for a family of four was \$22,314.
+In 2010, the Federal poverty level for a family of four was \$22.314.
+The difference between the median household income and the average annual wage is greater in Waushara County than for Wisconsin.
+This reflects the larger number of retirees and commuters in Waushara County verses other parts of Wisconsin.
+It may also indicate that there are more households working multiple jobs and that low income households in the county are working, but their wages are lower than other areas of Wisconsin.
 According to the US Census, Waushara County ranks 59th out of 72 counties for wage comparisons, with an average weekly wage of \$528.
 That puts Waushara County at the 18th percentile with the last 13 counties only having about a \$30 difference making the bottom very close.
 The highest weekly wage comes from Milwaukee and Waukesha Counties at \$834 with that being very close to the United States average \$840 per week.
-On the criteria of unemployment, Wisconsin ranks 34th in the United States, according to the US Census.
+On the criteria of unemployment,

+Wisconsin ranks 34th in the United States, according to the US Census.
 From the Wisconsin Department of Workforce Development, Waushara County has consistently had a higher unemployment rate than the State of Wisconsin.
 The 2010 unemployment rate in Waushara County was 10%; for Wisconsin the 2010 unemployment rate was 8.3%.